Computing MHD equilibria of stellarators with a flexible coordinate frame: Abstract

 Stellarator equilibria have been found, however, for which cylindrical coordinates are not at all a natural choice, for instance certain stellarators obtained using the near-axis expansion (NAE) \cite{landreman-sengupta-plunk,plunk_landreman_helander_2019}, defined by a magnetic axis curve and its Frenet frame.

-In this contribution we demonstrate how to use an \emph{axis-following frame} that we call a 'generalized Frenet frame', as an alternative to using cylindrical coordinates in a 3D MHD equilibrium solver.
-We see two advantages: 1) the capability to easily represent configurations where the magnetic axis is highly non-planar or even knotted.
-2) a reduction in the degrees of freedom needed for the geometry, enabling progress in optimization of these configurations.
+\hlchangedrev{In this contribution, we propose an alternative approach for representing the boundary in a fixed-boundary 3D MHD equilibrium solver, moving away from cylindrical coordinates.
+Instead, we use planar cross-sections whose orientation is determined by a general coordinate frame (\GFF).
+This frame is similar to the conventional Frenet frame, but more flexible.
+As an additional part of the boundary representation, it becomes an input to the equilibrium solve, along with the geometry of the cross-sections.} We see two advantages: 1) the capability to easily represent configurations where the magnetic axis is highly non-planar or even knotted.
+2) a reduction in the degrees of freedom needed for the \hlchangedrev{boundary surface, and thus the equilibrium solver,} enabling progress in optimization of these configurations.

-We discuss the definition of the generalized Frenet frame, and details of the implementation of the new frame in the 3D MHD equilibrium solver GVEC.
-Furthermore, we demonstrate for a highly shaped QI-optimized stellarator that far fewer degrees of freedom are necessary to find a high quality equilibrium solution, compared to the solution computed in cylindrical coordinates.
+\hlchangedrev{We discuss the properties of the \GFF, starting from the conventional Frenet frame.
+Then we show two exemplary ways of constructing it, first from a NAE solution and also from a given boundary surface.
+We present the details of the implementation of the new frame in the 3D MHD equilibrium solver GVEC.} Furthermore, we demonstrate for a highly shaped QI-optimized stellarator that far fewer degrees of freedom are necessary to find a high quality equilibrium solution, compared to the solution computed in cylindrical coordinates.